-Provision for restoration and rehabilitation and mine closure
+Provision for restoration and rehabilitation and mine closure n.
+Provisions (continued)

 Land is disturbed during the Group's mining.
 SRL has an obligation in Sierra Leone under the Sierra Rutile Act, Mines and Minerals Act 2009 and other relevant legislation to rehabilitate these disturbed areas.